gtaylor/EVE-Market-Data-Relay/doc_src/sites.rst

 EMDR delivers nearly a million messages a day to a number of different projects around the world.
 Some of these projects are listed below.
-If we're a project, please file an issue in the `issue tracker`_ with the name and a URL to the project.
+If we're missing a project, please file an issue in the `issue tracker`_ with the name and a URL to the project.
 Bonus points for describing what you're doing.

 Market sites
 ------------